Wiffle ball: Game

-Wiffle® ball is a simplified version of the game of baseball that is designed to be a miniature version of the game that is suitable to be played both indoor and outdoors, often in confined spaces.
-Because of this, the rules of wiffle® ball are very alike to baseball.
-A single game of wiffle® ball consists of 6 innings or 60 minutes, whichever is earlier.
+Wiffle ball is a simplified version of the game of baseball that is designed to be a miniature version of the game that is suitable to be played both indoor and outdoors, often in confined spaces.
+Because of this, the rules of wiffle ball are very alike to baseball.
+A single game of wiffle ball consists of 6 innings or 60 minutes, whichever is earlier.

 A playing field is not necessary, but if a field is marked, it is shaped like an isosceles triangle.
 The batter stands at the top of the triangle looking down the two equal sides that are about 60 feet in length.
 A ball hit about thirty feet counts as a "single" and a ball hit about 45 feet counts as a "double".
 When a ball is hit outside of the sides of the triangle, it counts as a foul ball.
 The line across the bottom of the triangle is about twenty feet in length, and a ball hit across this line counts as a "home run".
 Scoring of this game is similar to scoring in baseball as are the terms used, i.e., "single", "double", "foul ball" and "home run".
 However, there is no running around bases for the batter(s), and there is no chasing the ball for the pitcher and fielders.

-The objective for each team in Wiffle® ball is to score more runs than their opponent, thus winning the game.
+The objective for each team in Wiffle ball is to score more runs than their opponent, thus winning the game.
 Once both teams have completed their agreed number of innings (usually six) or time limit has been reached, the team with the highest number of runs will be declared the winner.
 Should the number of runs be the same at the end of the game then the game is drawn.
-Some Wiffle® ball leagues allow tied games and the points are shared equally by the two teams whereas others will insist on one more innings each, with the highest score being declared the winner.
+Some Wiffle ball leagues allow tied games and the points are shared equally by the two teams whereas others will insist on one more innings each, with the highest score being declared the winner.

+Wiffle beer

 Another version of the game, called wiffle-beer, has become increasingly popular among college students.
-All regular wiffle® ball rules apply, with the main difference being each player must hold a can of beer while batting and while in the outfield, with the runner needing to finish the beer before reaching home plate or the run does not count.
-Wiffle®-beer is usually played 18 innings instead of the traditional 9 innings.
+All regular wiffle ball rules apply, with the main difference being each player must hold a can of beer while batting and while in the outfield, with the runner needing to finish the beer before reaching home plate or the run does not count.
+Wiffle-beer is usually played 18 innings instead of the traditional 9 innings.